 Panel studies, panel surveys

-Market research community of QuestionPro
+Market research community by QuestionPro

-Methods and testing procedures
+Methods and test procedures

 Example of the evaluation of a Max Diff analysis within the analysis dashboard of the market research platform QuestionPro